jhenley45/wdi_2_ruby_lab_finance_files/README.md

 * Create a program that will prompt the user for a stock ticker symbol.
 * Display the current ticker price for this symbol.
-* Display all prior search results (symbol, price, DateTime)
+* Display all prior search results (symbol, price, Time)
 * Append the ticker symbol, current price and current DateTime to the `quotes.csv` file so that on the next run of the program, this information will be saved.

 ## Bonus